AdamSLevy/flagbind/README.md

         // Flag names default to `auto-kebab-case`
         AutoKebabCase int

-        // If pflag is used, -s will be used as the shorthand flag
+        // If pflag is used, -s is be used as the shorthand flag name,
-        // name, otherwise it is ignored for use with the standard flag
+        // otherwise it is ignored for use with the standard flag package.
-        // package.
         ShortName bool `flag:"short,s"`

         // Nested and Embedded structs can add a flag name prefix, or not.